abisummers/abisummers.github.io/src/content/guide/montmartre.md

 ### Sacre Cœur

 The final stop on the self guided tour!
-Take a moment to appreicate both the view of Paris _and_ the Sacre Cœur.
+Take a moment to appreciate both the view of Paris _and_ the Sacre Cœur.

 Sacre Cœur or _sacred heart_ is a Catholic church dedicated to the sacred heart of Jesus.
-It's located at the top of the butte of Montmartre (butte here meaning that it's an isolated hill with steep sides and a relatively flat top).
-It's a very notable landmark over Paris because it's significantly higher than the surroundings.
-The white of the church really stands out.
+It's located at the top of Butte Montmartre (butte here meaning that it's an isolated hill with steep sides and a relatively flat top).
+It's one of the more notable landmarks in Paris because of it's height and because of the white church.

-The first proposition to build a dedicated church came it 1870 from the Bishop of Nantes following the defeat of France and the capture of Emperor Napoleon III by the Prussians.
-Montmartre was selected as the new site because it's visible from many parts of the city and because of the association with Saint Denis (the bishop who was beheaded here).
-In 1873 the proposal was finally brought forward and approved in the National Assembly.
-In 1875 the project finally started.

-The early part of the construction was delayed due to the history of mining.
-They dug 83 wells over 38 meters deeps that were filled with rocks and concrete to serve as subterranean pillars.
-The construction took so long that the estimated cost of 7 million francs was expended before any above ground construction became visible.

-In 1891 the interior of the basilica was completed, dedicated and opened for public worship.
-The dome of the church was only completed in 1899 and the bell tower finished in 1914.

-There are some controversies related to the Paris Commune (1871).
-Some journalists and politicians criticise the Sacre Cœeur with the destruction of the Commune.
-In 2004, the square in front of the Sacre Cœeur was renamed to Louise Michel, an active member in the Commune.

-In 2021 leftist members of the French parliament blocked a measure to declare the church a national historic monument to avoid celebrating the church's history in the same year as the 150th anniversary of the Paris commune.
-In 2022 it was declared a national historic monument.

-to avoid celebrating the church's history in the same year as the 150th anniversary of the Paris Commune (when 32,000 Communards were killed), leftist members of the French parliament blocked a measure to declare the church a national historic monument and postponed it until 2022.

-There is almost always a line to get into the sacre Cœur, but it moves fast.
-There is no fee to enter the sacre Cœur, but if you want to visit the dome then it costs 5€.
-These tickets cannot be reserved in advance.
-This is the highest point in Paris, after the Eiffel Tower!

-This is a tourist hotspot, so definitely watch out for your bags and pockets because pickpockets do exist in this area.
-If you're walking up through the garden then be aware of the 'bracelet' people.
-They _will_ try and grab your wrist - you need to be very firm with them that you're not interested.
-You can read more common Paris scams [here](/articles/guide/common-scams/).

-While the sacre Cœur is a touristy area, it's still a great place to be!
-I used to live close to here, and in summer I'd come and sit in the park with friends and something to drink.
-It's one of my favourite places to watch the sun set from.
-You get a great view of Paris from here (I like seeing how obnoxiously big centre Pompidou is).
-There are often street performers and I love love love street performers.
+The contstruction of the Sacre Cœur took longer than expected because of the mining that happened in the area.
+They had to dig wells to make subterranean pillars to support the church.
+The construction started in 1875 but it was only completed in 1914.

+You can learn more about the history of the Sacre Cœur [here](/articles/guide/sacre-coeur/) and some of the recent controversies.

 <!-- ### Arènes de Montmartre